jpco/OneFeed/README.md

  - `FeedEvent`: the feed event a Feed sends to the OneFeed.
 Currently very basic... it'll expand as the implementation gets more sophisticated.

-Right now the only type of Feed is a DummyFeed; my first goal will be to make some Feeds I can test (Facebook and Tumblr will probably be first to come).
+Right now the only type of Feed (besides the abstract superclass) is a DummyFeed; my first goal will be to make some Feeds I can test (Facebook and Tumblr will probably be first to come).

 ###Bugs:
  - Doesn't really do anything yet.